MikroElektronika/mikrosdk_click_v2/clicks/rtc16/details.md

 ## Example Description

-> This example demonstrates the use of RTC 16 click board by reading and displaying the time and date values.
+> This example demonstrates the use of RTC 16 Click board by reading and displaying the time and date values.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and logger and performs the click default configuration which sets 24h time mode and interrupt to be synchronized with second count-up.
+> Initializes the driver and logger and performs the Click default configuration which sets 24h time mode and interrupt to be synchronized with second count-up.
 And after that setting the starting time and date.

 ```c